danlentz/cl-ctrie/readme.md

   not meant to be invoked directly, as this would most likely result in corruption.
-Returns the `REF` structure representing the content of whatever root inode wound up successfully committed -- either the one requested, or one represented by a previous valid state
+Returns the `REF` structure representing the content of whatever root inode wound up successfully committed -- either the one requested, or one represented by a previous valid state.
+In order to coexist with the _RDCSS ROOT NODE PROTOCOL_ this GCAS COMMIT implementation is augmented with RDCSS ABORTABLE READ semantics by a forward reference to a RDCSS-aware `ROOT-NODE-ACCESS` in order to safely compare INODE's generational descriptor with the one found in the root inode of the subject CTRIE.

 _[function]_         `SNODE  (KEY VALUE)`